SecPriv/web-platform-threats/README.md

 - `unsat`: the invariant is valid;
 - `sat`: the invariant does not hold, i.e., Z3 could find a counterexample.

-The test to execute is specified as the path of the test file in the [https://github.com/SecPriv/wpt/tree/wpt-security](WPT repository).
+The test to execute is specified as the path of the test file in the [WPT repository](https://github.com/SecPriv/wpt/tree/wpt-security).
 A list of tests for each WPT subfolder can be obtained by running the `wpt` utility with the `run --list-tests` options from the WPT repository, or by executing, e.g,
 ```
 ./wpt-check -l cookies
 ```